What I Saw On A Stroll

 This is a Red Hibiscus, and is very common here.
 You see big bushes of it, in nearly everyone's yards.

 As you can see, all of the previous pictures, were taken in nice sunny weather.
-But just as we finished out stroll a rain cloud came up, and we just made it back into the house, before it burst upon us.
+But just as I was returning a rain cloud came up, and I just made it back into the house, before it burst upon me.
 It lasted less than five minutes and went back to being a nice sunny day.
 But in that five minutes, you would have thought, all the water in the world was dumping down.
 It doesn't rain buckets here it rains swimming pools.
 However, the ground is so porous, the ground looks dry practically ten minutes after it stops.
 No puddles!

 I hope you have enjoyed the flower show, I sure enjoyed seeing these along the road side, and getting their pictures.